Admission for the January 2025 academic session is ongoing Apply Now!

 The faculty is available to students through forums, email, and phone calls.
 Students also have access to a variety of resources, including a state-of-the-art e-library, virtual computer labs, a career centre, and a variety of student organisations.

-Communication in English I 2
+Communication in English I2

 At the end of this course, students should be able to:

-• Identify possible sound patterns in English;
+• Identify possible sound patterns in English.

-• Construct simple and fairly complex sentences in English;
+• Construct simple and fairly complex sentences in English.

-• Apply logical and critical reasoning skills for meaningful presentations;
+• Apply logical and critical reasoning skills for meaningful presentations.

 • Write simple and technical reports.

-Principles of Management 2
+Principles of Management2

 At the end of this course, students should be able to:

-• Demonstrate understanding of basic concepts related to management knowledge;
+• Demonstrate understanding of basic concepts related to management knowledge.

-• Explain the roles, skills, and functions of management;
+• Explain the roles, skills, and functions of management.

 • Apply the knowledge in handling management complexities.

-Elements of Public Administration 3
+Elements of Public Administration3

-• Describe the nature and functions of Public Administration;
+• Describe the nature and functions of Public Administration.

-• Identify the different approaches to the study of Public Administration;
+• Identify the different approaches to the study of Public Administration.

 • Discuss the forms of control over Public Administration.

-Principles of Economics 2
+Principles of Economics I2

 At the end of the course, the students should be able to:

-• Identify the basic concepts in economics including scarcity, choice and scale of preference; basic laws of demand and supply;
+• Identify the basic concepts in economics including scarcity, choice and scale of preference; basic laws of demand and supply.

 • Discuss pricing of factors of production and market structure consisting of perfect competitive market and imperfect competitive markets.

-Use of Library, Study skills and ICT 2
+Use of Library, Study skills and ICT2

 At the end of this course, students should be able to:

-• Understand the significance of Information and Communication Technology (ICT) and its application to libraries and Information Services;
+• Understand the significance of Information and Communication Technology (ICT) and its application to libraries and Information Services.

-• Acquire essential ICT skills for information professionals, understand data communication and internet resources in electronic storage systems, and explore web technology resources;
+• Acquire essential ICT skills for information professionals, understand data communication and internet resources in electronic storage systems, and explore web technology resources.

 • Learn the impact of ICT on modern libraries, along with ethical considerations and challenges related to applying ICT in library settings, particularly in the context of Nigerian libraries.

-Introduction to Political Science I 2
+Introduction to Political Science I2

 At the end of the course, the students should be able to:

-• Discuss key conceptions in political science such as politics, power, authority, influence, state, nation, and many others;
+• Discuss key conceptions in political science such as politics, power, authority, influence, state, nation, and many others.

-• Appreciate the nature, form, and character of politics;
+• Appreciate the nature, form, and character of politics.

-• Identify the contributions of the founding/leading scholars of political science;
+• Identify the contributions of the founding/leading scholars of political science.

-• Differentiate between political science as a field of study and politics as an art or Practise;
+• Differentiate between political science as a field of study and politics as an art or practise.

-• Explain the relationship among the various concepts in political science and many others;
+• Explain the relationship among the various concepts in political science and many others.

 • Define the relationship between political science and other fields of study (other social sciences, humanities, and the natural sciences).

-Introduction to Computing 2
+Introduction to Computing2

 At the end of the course, students should be able to:

-• Explain basic components of computers and other computing devices;
+• Explain basic components of computers and other computing devices.

-• Describe the various applications of computers;
+• Describe the various applications of computers.

-• Explain information processing and its roles in the society;
+• Explain information processing and its roles in the society.

-• Describe the Internet, its various applications and its impact;
+• Describe the Internet, its various applications and its impact.

 • Demonstrate practical skills on using computers and the internet.

-Introduction to Financial Accounting 2
+Introduction to Financial Accounting I3

 At the end of this course, students should be able to:

-• Describe the nature and scope of accounting;
+• Describe the nature and scope of accounting.

-• Differentiate between bookkeeping and accounting;
+• Differentiate between bookkeeping and accounting.

-• Understand methods of recording accounting data using manual and electronic devices;
+• Understand methods of recording accounting data using manual and electronic devices.

 • Prepare basic accounting records, from primary books to the extraction of trial balances, correct basic posting errors, and prepare bank reconciliation statements.